garyaiki/Scala-Algorithms/README.md

 # Scala-Algorithms

 Translations from Java to Scala of around 50 algorithms from Robert Sedgewick and Kevin Wayne's book _Algorithms_.
-Nearly all of those explained in Robert Sedgewick's video lectures in his Coursera courses [Algorithms, Part I](https://www.coursera.org/course/algs4partI) and [Algorithms, Part II](https://www.coursera.org/course/algs4partII) are here.
+Nearly all the ones explained in Robert Sedgewick's video lectures in his Coursera courses [Algorithms, Part I](https://www.coursera.org/course/algs4partI) and [Algorithms, Part II](https://www.coursera.org/course/algs4partII) are here.

 ## Background

-The Algorithms courses began soon after Martin Ordersky's courses [Functional Programming Principles in Scala](https://class.coursera.org/progfun-003) and [Principles of Reactive Programming](https://class.coursera.org/reactive-001) ended.
-In between I read [Concepts, Techniques, and Models](http://www.info.ucl.ac.be/~pvr/book.html) by Peter Van Roy which clarified when to choose a programming paradigm.
-Since Scala combines Object Oriented and Functional Programming paradigms, this gave yearned for insight into writing Scala.
+The algorithms courses began soon after Martin Ordersky's courses [Functional Programming Principles in Scala](https://class.coursera.org/progfun-003) and [Principles of Reactive Programming](https://class.coursera.org/reactive-001) ended.

-When "Algorithms I" began, I asked the course forums if there were Scala versions but there was no reply.
-I thought writing them would build my repertoire in both Scala and algorithms.
-While learning Scala, I've found examples that were either deceptively close to Java or impenetrably concise.
-I've tried to write this code to be useful idiomatic Scala but not baffling to Java programmers.
+When _Algorithms I_ began, I asked their forums about Scala versions but there was no reply.
+I thought writing them would build my repertoire in both Scala and algorithms and also fill a gap in available Scala examples.

+## Rule of least expressiveness

+Scala combines Object Oriented and Functional Programming which doubles the size of the toolbox but demands choices other languages make for you.
+[Concepts, Techniques, and Models](http://www.info.ucl.ac.be/~pvr/book.html) by Peter Van Roy gives this advice _... each component should be programmed in its "natural model".
+Using a less expressive model would give a more complex program and using a more expressive model would not give a simpler program but would make reasoning about it harder._ I left in vars, nulls, and side effects when getting rid of them would obscure, .

+I've found lots of Scala examples that were either deceptively like Java or impenetrably concise.
+I've tried to write code that's useful idiomatic Scala without baffling Java programmers.

 ## Viewing algorithms in either language on the web

 Java code written by Robert Sedgewick and Kevin Wayne is at [Java Algorithms and Clients](http://algs4.cs.princeton.edu/code/), Scala translations have the same class names but with `.scala` extenstions.
-I also followed the api but adjusted it to Scala idioms.
+I also followed the api with adjustments to Scala idioms.

-Choose the package for a type of algorithmn under [src/main/scala/org/gs/](https://github.com/garyaiki/Scala-Algorithms/tree/master/src/main/scala/org/gs) then open the Scala source, for example [AcyclicSP](https://github.com/garyaiki/Scala-Algorithms/blob/master/src/main/scala/org/gs/digraph/AcyclicSP.scala), on the first line is a link to Sedgewick and Wayne's code `/** @see` <http://algs4.cs.princeton.edu/44sp/AcyclicSP.java.html> then you can open their URL and compare them side by side.
+Choose the package for a type of algorithmn under [src/main/scala/org/gs/](https://github.com/garyaiki/Scala-Algorithms/tree/master/src/main/scala/org/gs) then open the Scala source, for example [AcyclicSP](https://github.com/garyaiki/Scala-Algorithms/blob/master/src/main/scala/org/gs/digraph/AcyclicSP.scala), on the first line is a link to Sedgewick and Wayne's code `/** @see` <http://algs4.cs.princeton.edu/44sp/AcyclicSP.java.html> then you can open and compare side by side.

 ## Common Scala idioms